Malik's half-century helps Pakistan win first T20 against Bangladesh

 Naim smashed two sixes and three boundaries while Iqbal had four boundaries and a six in his knock.
 Skipper Mahmudullah chipped in with a quick 14-ball 19 which included two boundaries.

-Pakistan handed Twenty20 debuts to pacer Haris Rauf and opener Ahsan Ali in a series they must win 3-0 to retain their world number one ranking in the format.
+Pakistan handed Twenty20 debuts to pacer Haris Rauf and Ali in a series they must win 3-0 to retain their world number one ranking in the format.

 The remaining two matches are also in Lahore, on Saturday and Monday.